Silent Recordings

 Eric Bogle

-An Australian resident for 35 years, and an Australian citizen since 1982, he is an internationally known and respected singer/songwriter and has been taking his music around the world for the last 25 years or so, in spite of warnings to "stop it or you'll go blind"
+An Australian resident for 53 years, and an Australian citizen since 1982, he is an internationally known and respected singer/songwriter who has toured internationally for 25 years up until 2009, in spite of warnings to "stop it or you'll go blind".
+Whilst Eric usually confines his touring to Australia and New Zealand he has not given up song-writing and recording.

 Artist Image Gallery